Prakhar16Leo/Superstore-Sales-Delivery-Analysis-with-SQL-Data-Modeling/README.md

 # Superstore-Sales-Delivery-Analysis-(SQL)

 This project focuses on analyzing retail sales and delivery performance using SQL.
-We aimed to identify operational inefficiencies, evaluate delivery performance, understand sales patterns across different business dimensions, and transform a raw dataset into a relational database structure to show real-world data systems.
+We aimed to identify operational inefficiencies, evaluate delivery performance, understand sales patterns across different business dimensions, and turn a raw dataset into a relational database to demonstrate real-world data systems.

 ## Business Problem needs to be understood: